VSTARWriter/redacted-project-docs/content/how-to/send-bits-rep.md

 The recipient dropdown shows:

-- Sales reps in your district
+- Sales reps in your district.
 - Sales reps in other districts (if permitted).

 ## After Sending